Katherine Call Simonds: Career

 Simonds taught vocal music to large classes.
 She participated in, and directed, many church choirs.
 She sang as soprano in the First Baptist Church, Concord, New Hampshire; Franklin Street Congregational Church, Manchester, New Hampshire; Pilgrim Church, Nashua, New Hampshire; Unitarian Church, Franklin; and others.
 She served as director and soprano of the Christian Church Choir, Franklin.

-Simonds was the author and composer of many songs, several of which were published by C. W. Thompson & Co., Boston; two Prohibition songs, “The Nation's Going Dry” and “The Land Where Old Glory Waves," words and music by Simonds, were published by the National W. C. T. U. Publishing House, Evanston, Illinois.
+Simonds was the author and composer of many songs, several of which were published by C. W. Thompson & Co., Boston; two Prohibition songs, “The Nation's Going Dry” and “The Land Where Old Glory Waves," words and music by Simonds, were published by the National WCTU Publishing House, Evanston, Illinois.
 Her most popular song, "There's a Soldier Lad in Khaki Over There", written, set to music, copyrighted and published in 1919, was sung by her to audiences in many venues, including Tremont Temple, Boston, where twice three cheers were given for the song and singer by the crowd in attendance.

 Simonds was an active social reformer.
 She supported equal suffrage, serving as president of the Franklin Equal Suffrage Club.
 She was also a Prohibitionist and served as state secretary of the Prohibition Party.
-She supported the temperance movement, serving as president, Franklin W. C. T. U.; president Merrimack County W. C. T. U.; and state musical director, New Hampshire W. C. T. U..
+She supported the temperance movement, serving as president, Franklin WCTU; president Merrimack County WCTU; and state musical director, New Hampshire WCTU.
 She was a delegate to the National Prohibition Convention, Saint Paul, Minnesota, 1916, where she sang "The Land Where Glory Waves".
-She was also a delegate to the National W. C. T. U. Convention, Washington, D.C., 1917, where she sang "New Hampshire Voted Dry", written to celebrate the prohibition victory in this state, to a capacity audience in Poli's theatre.
+She was also a delegate to the National WCTU Convention, Washington, D.C., 1917, where she sang "New Hampshire Voted Dry", written to celebrate the prohibition victory in this state, to a capacity audience in Poli's theatre.

-Simonds was the Vice-president, Golden Rule Farm Homes Association, 1916–; Red Cross singer and delegate to the Inter-allied Shipping worker, responding to constant calls, Council in London, 1918.
+Simonds was the Vice-president, Golden Rule Farm Homes Association, 1916–; and Red Cross singer and delegate to the Inter-Allied Shipping Worker Council in London, 1918.
 She served as president of the New England Tourist society.
 In 1931, she was elected president of the New Hampshire division of the League of American Penwomen.